John Treviño Jr.: Austin City Council

-In the early 1970s, Treviño, Gus Garcia, Richard Moya and Gonzalo Barrientos were known by journalists as the "Young Turks" or the "Brown Machine" according to Gus Garcia.
+In the early 1970s, Treviño, Gus Garcia, Richard Moya and Gonzalo Barrientos were known by journalists as the "Young Turks" or the "Brown Machine".
 These Hispanic leaders, along with a coalition that included labor activists, African-Americans, and young voters, overturned the traditional Anglo businessmen based power structure of Austin.

-In 1973, Treviño sought a seat on the Austin City Council but lost.
-In 1975, he was elected and went on to serve 13 years.
-He contributed to a number of improvements while on the City Council, such as, started clinics across the city to provide access to health care for the poor; created what would become the Department of Small and Minority Business Resources; supported women and minorities to be included on city commissions and boards; and established a review of hiring practices to provide fair access to city jobs for minorities and women.
-He also helped resolve conflicts with the vendors at the Renaissance Market on Guadalupe Street.
-In 1978, he became the mayor pro tem, and in 1983, he served for three months as acting mayor when then-mayor Carole Keeton was appointed to the State Board of Insurance.
+In 1973, Treviño sought a seat on the Austin City Council but lost the election.
+But in 1975, he won the election and served for 13 years.
+He contributed a number of improvements while on the City Council, such as construction of clinics across the city to provide access to health care for the poor.
+He created the Department of Small and Minority Business Resources which supported women and minorities as part of city commissions and boards.
+He established a review of hiring practices to provide fair access to city jobs for minorities and women.
+Several conflicts with the vendors at the Renaissance Market on Guadalupe Street were also resolved in his time.
+In 1978, he became the mayor pro tem.
+In 1983, he served as acting mayor for three months when then-mayor Carole Keeton was appointed to the State Board of Insurance.
 In 1983, Treviño received 59,905 votes for his re-election, which is the most votes ever received by an Austin City Council candidate.